Giyur Kehalacha: Legality

 In the Knesset, Elazar Stern presented a bill to legalise an alternative path to conversions outside of the Chief Rabbinate, although significant opposition existed to the passing of the law from the Haredi political parties, and their pressure was sufficient to prevent the bill passing into law.
 However, the status of the people converted by Giyur KeHalacha is a significant struggle today in Israel, with efforts, both legislative and legal, ongoing.

 These political-legal manoeuvrings are significant in Israel since Halacha is strongly entwined in the day-to-day running of the state, and specifically the Chief Rabbinate, which controls the conversion process, and uses this power to decide who can get married, and who can be buried in a Jewish cemetery.

 Halacha

 Giyur KeHalacha follows Orthodox Halacha, while easing some of the harsh restrictions of the large centralised beth dins.
 In addition to Giyur KeHalacha there are other independent conversion courts, such as Ahavat HaGer.
-Darchei Israel also known as Ways Of Israel and in Spanish Los Caminos de Israel.